ddnexus/pagy/docs/api/javascript.md

 ### Basic principle

 All the `pagy*_js` helpers render their component on the client side.
 The helper methods serve just a minimal HTML tag that contains a `data-pagy-json` attribute.
-The javascript in the [pagy.js](https://github.com/ddnexus/pagy/blob/master/lib/javascripts/pagy.js) file takes care to read the data embedded in the `data-pagy-json` attribute and makes it work in the browser.
+The [pagy.js](https://github.com/ddnexus/pagy/blob/master/lib/javascripts/pagy.js) code takes care to read the data embedded in the `data-pagy-json` attribute and makes it work in the browser.

 ## Usage

 ### Basic usage

-Load the [pagy.js](https://github.com/ddnexus/pagy/blob/master/lib/javascripts/pagy.js) minified (2.9k) file (see the documentation for [rails apps](#in-rails-apps) or [non-rails-apps](#in-non-rails-apps), and run `Pagy.init()` on window-load and eventually on AJAX-load (see [Using AJAX](#using-ajax)).
+Load the [pagy.js](https://github.com/ddnexus/pagy/tree/master/lib/javascripts#pagyjs) minified (2.9k) file _(see the documentation for [rails apps](#in-rails-apps) or [non-rails-apps](#in-non-rails-apps))_, and run `Pagy.init()` on window-load and eventually on [AJAX-load](#using-ajax).

 ### Module import

-If you prefer to use pagy as an importable javascript module, pagy provides the `pagy-module.js` ES6 module available at `Pagy.root.join('javascripts', 'pagy-module.js')`.
-It exports the static `Pagy` object by default.
-If you use TypeScript you have also the types at `Pagy.root.join('javascripts', 'pagy-module.d.ts')`
+If you prefer to use pagy as an importable javascript module, pagy provides the ES6 [pagy-module.js](https://github.com/ddnexus/pagy/tree/master/lib/javascripts#pagy-modulejs) and the definition types file [pagy-module.d.ts](https://github.com/ddnexus/pagy/tree/master/lib/javascripts#pagy-moduledts).

 ### Debugging Javascript

-The `pagy.js` is a minified production-ready file, so not very useful for debugging, so use the `pagy-dev.js` in its place.
+Use the [pagy-dev.js](https://github.com/ddnexus/pagy/tree/master/lib/javascripts#pagy-devjs) in place of `pagy.js`.
 It is a readable javascript file meant to be used only for debugging with modern browsers.
-It won't work on old browser, so don't use it in production.
-It contains the source map data so you can debug the source TypeScript directly.

-See also [TypeScript src](https://github.com/ddnexus/pagy/tree/master/src) for details.

 ### Faster performance with the oj gem